Mandelbrot set image very small Mohammed.Amin.com

 1. An email costs you nothing to send but your time.
 However a letter costs you postage, paper, an envelope as well as the effort of posting it.
 The recipient is aware of the difference, and even though the amount of money is tiny, it makes a difference.
 The recipient knows that you cannot blast off 100 letters the way you might send 100 emails.

 2. An email is easy to ignore.
 Once I have read it, or just opened it without bothering to read it, I need do nothing more.
 However a paper letter sits on my desk unless I take a conscious decision to throw it away without replying.
-Most people who have personal or professional standards are reluctant to behave so churlishly.
+Most people who have high personal or professional standards are reluctant to behave so churlishly.

 3. Paper letters are now rarer than emails.
 Accordingly they get more attention.